RNWD/solar/README.md

 # solar
-A great repository just got greater
+A great repository just got greater well of course.